dl-li/Fly-Batch-Interference/README-en.md

 fasta_file = "Example.fasta"
 output_csv = "AS_results.csv"
 ```
 Run the script, and wait for the operation to complete.
-(If DSIR returns no results, it will wait for the next sequence to be processed; please be patient)
+(It's observed that if DSIR returns no results, it will wait for a while before operating on the next sequence, please be patient)
-The resulting CSV file contains the input sequences targeted by DSIR and the first five AS Sequence outputs.
+The resulting CSV file contains the input sequences and the top five "AS Sequence" outputs.

 ## get_primers.py
 Fill in the input and output paths as follows: